 There is an annual limit of 500 places for Singapore citizens.
 Once this number is reached no further visa applications will be accepted until the following year.
-The first places will be released on 1 August 2017, and thereafter will be released quarterly.
+The first places were released on 1 August 2017, and thereafter will be released quarterly.
 The programme year runs from 1 July to 30 June.

 There is no limit on the number of second Work and Holiday visas that can be granted in any programme year.
 See Question 23 for more information on eligibility for a second Work and Holiday visa.

 The Subclass 462 Work and Holiday visa allows participants to engage in cultural exchange and tourism.
 In addition, the visa allows the holder to:

 - first enter Australia any time up to 12 months from the date of grant;